Big Oil Dividend Comparison: Shell, Exxon, Chevron, BP And Total

 Royal Dutch Shell cut its dividend 66 percent.
 It's not cut the payout since WWII.
 Management got a black eye over it.

-Three of the other five super-major energy companies have raised the dividend in 2020.
+Three of the other four super-major energy companies have raised the dividend in 2020.

 Yet Shell's 1Q 2020 cash flow looks as good or better than any of the others sans Chevron.
 Debt metrics exceed management objectives, but are in-line with Exxon and Total.

-Apparently, Shell management sees a bleaker future than its peers, and the Street doesn't like it.
+Apparently, Shell management envisions a different future than its peers, and the Street is giving it the fish eye.

 Time will prove whether management got it right, or may have been just too cautious.